 - In the episode "Sleepy Time", Spongebob's dream self enters Mr. Krabs's dream, where he finds Mr. Krabs trying to catch a huge dollar bill for his wallet.

 - The Johnny Bravo episode "Moby Jerk" had Johnny win a cruise, only to board the wrong boat and get shanghaied into helping the mad Captain Spleen in his Ahab-like pursuit of a heckling mer-man.

-- Parodied in the Dexter's Laboratory episode "Ocean Commotion" with an actual (though friendly) white whale as well as a captain named Ahab...that's prone to change the subject of his obsession when something new comes along.
+- Parodied in the Dexter's Laboratory episode "Ocean Commotion" with an actual (though friendly) white whale as well as a captain named Ahab.
+But this Ahab is prone to change the subject of his obsession when something new comes along...

 - The Adventures of the Galaxy Rangers episode "Moby" had a grizzled space captain who had dedicated his life to hunting the titular Space Whale ... and a Greenpeace-like organisation dedicated to stopping him.

 - Bounty Hamster.
 A white Sand Worm is pursued by mad Captain Rehab.

 - There's an episode of Arthur where Binky takes up collecting butterflies (live ones; he keeps them in a tent) and ends up obsessed with the one big blue one that he can't catch.
 Several of the characters describe this as being "like Captain Ahab and Moby-Dick!"
 When confronted, Binky responds that it can't be because "Moby-Dick was a fish."